container-storage-interface/spec/spec.md

 A Group Controller Plugin MUST implement this RPC call if it has `CREATE_DELETE_GET_VOLUME_GROUP_SNAPSHOT` controller capability.
 This RPC will be called by the CO to create a new volume group snapshot from a list of source volumes on behalf of a user.

-The purpose of this call is to request the creation of a multi-volume snapshot.
+The purpose of this call is to request the creation of a multi-volume snapshot.This group snapshot SHOULD be crash consistent.
 Group snapshots can be created from the existing list of volumes.
 Note that calls to this function MUST be idempotent - the function may be called multiple times for the same name - the group snapshot must only be created once.

 If a group snapshot corresponding to the specified group snapshot `name` is successfully created (meaning all snapshots associated with the group are successfully cut), the Plugin MUST reply `0 OK` with the corresponding `CreateVolumeGroupSnapshotResponse`.